What's On NOW!

 Artistic Direction by Guy Masterson

-Manifesting Mrs Marx is about a formidable woman trapped between the lines of history books and silenced by the patriarchy… an homage to all those trapped inside their bodies... inside pre-conceived notions of what society tells us we are, and insists that we should be..
+'Making Marx' is about a formidable woman trapped between the lines of history books written by men and silenced by the patriarchy… a homage to all who find themselves trapped inside their gender... occupying outdated notions of what society tells us they are, and insists they should be...

-Created and performed by Commedia Dell'arte trained Clara Francesca and directed by Olivier Award winner Guy Masterson, this is an astounding performance that nods to Pirandello and winks at Peter Brook.
+Created and performed by Commedia Del’arte trained Clara Francesca and directed by Olivier Award winner Guy Masterson, this is an astounding performance that nods to Pirandello and winks at Peter Brook.

 "Never pauses in its imaginative, engaging, often disorientating performance.
 You are never quite sure where it is heading, or what will come next.
 It never lost my attention for a moment and had me talking to people about it for hours afterwards."
 (British Theatre Guide)